monktastic/blog/pages/dream/future.md

 See [David Hume's Problem of Induction](http://stephenlaw.blogspot.com/2012/10/problem-of-induction-explained-simply.html).

-Briefly: the idea that things will *continue* to be true because they *have been* consistently true is called the *principle of induction*.
+Briefly: the idea that the past is good evidence for the future is called the *principle of induction*.
 How do we justify this principle?
 By observing that it's *been true* in the past, and therefore will *continue* to be in the future.
-In other words, the principle of induction is only justified via induction.
+In other words, the principle of induction is itself justified via induction.
 This is circular reasoning, and thus invalid.

+If that's hard to follow, maybe this conversation will help:

 > **A**: The past is good evidence for the future.
 >
-> **B**: Why?
+> **B**: I can see that's been true in the past.
+Why do you think it will continue to be true?
 >
-> **A**: Because that's been true in the past.
+> **A**: Because it's been true in the past.
 >
-> **B**: Okay, and?
+> **B**: And you're assuming that means it will continue to be true?
 >
-> **A**: Therefore it will continue to be true in the future.
+> **A**: I'm not *assuming* anything!
+I have evidence for it!
 >
-> **B**: ... because?
+> **B**: Yes, from the past.
+But why is that good evidence for the future?
 >
-> **A**: Duh, because the past is good evidence for the future!
+> **A**: Because... the past is good evidence for the future, duh!
->
-> **B**: Oh, whew!
-You scared me for a second!
->
-> **A**: Hooray, let's pretend everything is normal!

-<iframe width="560" height="315" align="middle" src="https://www.youtube.com/embed/ivPFlKyeypU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen style="display: block; margin-left: auto; margin-right: auto;"
-></iframe>

-If there is only *circular* justification for the belief that the laws of physics will continue to operate, then there is *no* justification -- making it precisely as rational (or irrational) as the alternative.
-It is commonly misunderstood to mean "we cannot be *certain* of the future," but it cuts far deeper than that.
+There is no non-circular reason to treat the past as good evidence for the future.
+Therefore, physical law having held in the past cannot be taken as evidence that it will continue to hold in the future.
+This is a point easily and commonly misunderstood regarding the Problem of Induction.

 > *It’s a good test of whether someone has actually understood Hume’s argument that they acknowledge its conclusion is fantastic (many students new to philosophy misinterpret Hume: they think his conclusion is merely that we cannot be certain what will happen tomorrow.) ...
   **[But] if Hume is right, the belief that the sun will rise tomorrow is as unjustified